bgoonz/BGOONZ_BLOG_2.0/src/pages/readme.md

         `replaceBodyHTMLString` function

         Call this with the HTML string you render. **WARNING** if multiple plugins implement this API it's the last plugin that "wins".
 TODO implement an automated warning against this.

-    -   ######

-        `setHeadComponents` function

-        Takes an array of components as its first argument which are added to the `headComponents` array which is passed to the `html.js` component.